rakib91221/StableGen/README.md

 1. If you don't have ComfyUI, please follow the **official ComfyUI installation guide**: [https://github.com/comfyanonymous/ComfyUI#installing](https://github.com/comfyanonymous/ComfyUI#installing).
     * Install ComfyUI in a dedicated directory.
 We'll refer to this as `<YourComfyUIDirectory>`.
     * Ensure you can run ComfyUI and it's functioning correctly before proceeding.
     * Remote ComfyUI instances are not currently supported.
+This includes ComfyUI installations running on a different machine or in a virtual machine (including WSL).

 ### Step 2: Install Dependencies (Custom Nodes & AI Models) - Automated (Recommended)